Joseph Longo, 43rd District Court Judge for Ferndale, Michigan

 Getting Great Results in Judge Longo’s Court

-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have appeared before Judge Longo many times and we believe we have a mutually respectful relationship with him and his staff .
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have appeared before Judge Longo many times and we believe we have a mutually respectful relationship with him and his staff.
 Judge Longo appreciates attorneys who are well-prepared, zealous, and who genuinely care about their clients.
 We believe Judge Longo can easily see we care a great deal about our clients, and we want to do everything we can to help them get their life back on track, just as he does.
-If you have a criminal case before Judge Longo, call LEWIS & DICKSTEIN, P.L.L.C. at 248-263-6800 for a free consultation, or fill out a Request for Assistance Form online and we will contact you promptly.
+If you have a criminal case before Judge Longo, call LEWIS & DICKSTEIN, P.L.L.C. and we will find a way to help you.